LucasMateijsen/Smart-Dots-Genetic-Algorithm-Tutorial/README.md

 You can view the youtube tutorial here: https://www.youtube.com/watch?v=BOZfhUcNiqk&t=114s

 ### Demo
-View a live demo @ https://lucasmateijsen.github.io/Smart-Dots-Genetic-Algorithm-Tutorial/
+View a live demo @ <a href="https://lucasmateijsen.github.io/Smart-Dots-Genetic-Algorithm-Tutorial/BestTutorialEver">Here</a>

 ### Stats
 Every time you press F5, it will create a new array in your Local Storage to save the statistics